-The MLA 8th edition presents a chart or worksheet to create proper MLA formatted citations.
+The MLA Handbook, 8th edition presents a chart or worksheet to create proper MLA formatted citations.
 The rationale is that all sources will have similar elements regardless of their format.
 Some sources may not have a particular element (e.g. version), so you can skip to the next element.
 For instance, a journal article should have an Author, Title of source (Article title), Container (Name of journal), Numbers (Volume and issue) and Location (Page numbers) but adding a publisher is not necessary.
-Online resources will not have page numbers but should have a url, doi, or permalink to place as the Location element.
+Online resources will not have page numbers but should have a url, doi, or permalink to indicate the Location element.

 Title of source.